 - – Most patients start the road to recovery early with light strengthening and range of motion exercises while still in the hospital.

 - – Staying fit after undergoing a hip replacement is particularly important since excess weight can contribute to more pain, and make it difficult for you to retain your range of motion after surgery.

 - – The most important exercises to focus on after hip surgery should involve: stretching, strengthen and low impact training such as water aerobics.

 - – Stationary bikes can be a great tool if you are recovering from knee replacement surgery.
 This equipment can help you increase your range of motion and strengthen your entire leg.

 - – The treadmill will be the best start to getting back on the wagon.
 It can help you recover strength in the muscles you use for walking and balancing.
 Start your recovery treadmill exercises with no incline and at slow speeds.

 - – At 3 months’ post-operative, you should be at the point where you can introduce light resisted exercises.

-- – If you practice regular exercise with a focus on weight training, it is important to note that your training routine will need to be adapted post-surgery.
-Exercises that you once performed may be off limits.
-Remember to talk to your physio regarding your exercise routine.
+- – If you practice regular training with a focus on weight training, it is important to note that your training routine will need to be adapted post-surgery.
+Exercises that you once performed may be off-limits.
+Remember to talk to your physio regarding your routine.

-- – Using ice and compression to help accelerate the healing process and help your body recover after exercise is extremely important in the early months of returning back to exercise.
+- – Using ice and compression to help accelerate the healing process and help your body recover after exercise is extremely important in the early months of returning back to fitness.

-Be mindful that any exercise you undertake after surgery should be talked through with your surgeon, doctor or physiotherapist.
-For more information on returning to exercise after surgery visit or contact Dr Sunner here.
+Be mindful that any type of movements you undertake after surgery should be talked through with your surgeon, doctor or physiotherapist.
+For more information on returning to workouts after surgery visit or contact Dr Sunner here.